-In addition to the quarterly loss trends discussed above, the Company also recognized impairment charges in Q4 2021 related to the Emilia project, in Q3 2022 upon relinquishing a portion of the Coastal Batholith and Corisur projects, in Q2 2023 upon dropping the remaining Coastal Batholith claims, and again in Q3 2023 as related to the termination of the Hurricane Option.
+In addition to the quarterly loss trends discussed above, the Company also recognized impairment charges in Q3 2022 upon relinquishing a portion of the Coastal Batholith and Corisur projects, in Q2 2023 upon dropping additional Coastal Batholith claims, in Q3 2023 as related to the termination of the Hurricane Option and again in Q4 2023 in relation to its investment in UMS Peru.
 Beyond the fluctuations driven by activity levels, the impairment charges resulted in increased losses during those periods.